 Henna is one of the most natural ways to dye your hair black without damaging them.
 In our daily lives, we expose our skin and hair to dirt and pollution every time we step out of our homes.
-Therefore, it is important that our hair products do not contain similar toxic substances and chemicals.
+Therefore, our hair products mustn’t contain similar toxic substances and chemicals.
 That is why Henna is highly recommendable as a hair dye.

 The answer is simple.
 Hair dye found in the market contains PPD (p-paraphenylenediamine).
-This is a toxic chemical which is associated with various skin diseases.
+It is a toxic chemical that is associated with various skin diseases.
 That is why; a high concentration of it is even illegal in some countries, including the USA.

-Henna mixed with just another ingredient is purely organic, natural hair dye with no chemical colours, ammonia or additives.
+Henna mixed with just another ingredient is purely organic, natural hair dye with no chemical colors, ammonia, or additives.
 Henna paste should work just as fine as any hair dye, if not even better.
 The best incentive for using Henna for dying your hair is that it will not threaten your health and will not cause any life-altering skin diseases.
-It is completely natural and over the centuries, henna has not been used just as a beauty product, but also has been known for its medicinal purposes.
-It is originated and widely used in India and Pakistan.
+It is entirely natural, and over the centuries, Henna has not been used just as a beauty product but also has been known for its medicinal purposes.
+It originated and is widely used in India and Pakistan.

-We usually associate henna with red, brown or burgundy hair colour or maybe intricate henna tattoos when we think about dying our hair with henna.
-But, did you know that getting jet black, shiny hair is also possible by using henna?
-A homemade recipe of henna paste applied gently on your scalp can finally give your hair the lustrous, shiny black hair that you are aiming for.
+We usually associate Henna with red, brown, or burgundy hair color or maybe intricate henna tattoos when we think about dying our hair with Henna.
+But, did you know that achieving black, shiny hair is also possible by using Henna?
+A homemade recipe of henna paste applied gently on your scalp can finally give your hair the lustrous, shiny black hair you aim for.

-Before we get into the details of this extremely easy process of dying your hair black with henna and commit to this hair colour, let us make sure that your skin tone suits black hair.
+Before we get into the details of this straightforward process of dying your hair black with Henna and commit to this hair color, let us make sure that your skin tone suits black hair.

 What skin tones suit black hair?
 Let’s take a look.

-As a general rule, darker hair colours make your skin look paler while on the other hand, lighter ones make your skin tone look tanned and darker.
-Black hair looks good on almost all skin tones but there are a few exceptions.
+As a general rule, darker hair colors make your skin look paler, while on the other hand, lighter ones make your skin tone look tanned and darker.
+Black hair looks good on almost all skin tones, but there are a few exceptions.

-If you happen to have a very light skin tone, then black hair might give you a too pale, faded out complexion.
+If you happen to have a very light skin tone, black hair might give you a too pale, faded-out complexion.
 Adding a touch of brown would be a better choice.
 But on the other hand, black hair on a lighter skin tone can give you a striking, gothic look.
 If that is the look you are hoping for, then, hey, go for it.